darshakrai/MovieHub/README.md

 <h2>Installation </h2>

-Use the package manager [npm](https://www.npmjs.com/) to install iCinema.
+Use the package manager [npm](https://www.npmjs.com/) to install MovieHub.
 Setup the project and install the packages by running:

 ```bash